Optimizing Large Model Training through Overlapped Activation Recomputation: Conclustion

 \section{Conclustion}

 In this paper, we propose the \pname{} framework for large DNN model training with recomputation.
 First, it reduces recomputation overhead by overlapping recomputation with communication, which is required in tensor and pipeline parallelism.
-Second, we model the recomputation scheduling problem and solve it using mixed-integer linear programming for global optimum.
-Then we utilize an integer linear program to achieve a local optimal solution based on the heuristics that large models have identical structures to reduce the size of solution space.
+Second, we model the recomputation scheduling problem and solve it \wj{using an integer linear program to achieve a near-optimal solution} based on the heuristics that large models have identical structures to reduce the size of solution space.
 Finally, we design a model partitioning algorithm to achieve load balancing among pipeline stages.
-We evaluate the performance of \pname{} using large models having up to 20B parameters using both NVLink and PCIe connected GPU clusters.
-The results show that \pname{} outperforms the state-of-the-art approaches (e.g., Megatron-LM and Checkmake) by up to 1.53$\times$.
+We evaluate the performance of \pname{} across different models using both NVLink and PCIe connected GPU clusters.
+The results show that \pname{} outperforms the existing approaches by up to 1.37$\times$.